 Ms. Hafner Ademi is a full-time staff of GDSI Limited and is fluent in English, Slovenian, Macedonia, Bosnian/Croatian/Montenegrin/Serbian and has basic knowledge of Albanian and German.

-Ms. Ignatieva is fluent in English, Greek and Russian.
+He is fluent in English, Macedonian and Bosnian/Croatian/Montenegrin/Serbian.

 Ms. Marjana Maneva has 8 years professional experience in international organisations such as OSCE/ODHIR, USAID, US Embassy and the EUD in Skopje.
 She is experienced in management, monitoring and evaluation of EU-funded projects and programmes in the area of education, youth, gender equality and anti- discrimination.